 A retreat from the chaos of the world.

-An uncomplicated read, The Joy Within intertwines creativity into its short and powerful chapters on meditation featuring stories, practices for inward and outward focus, and a four-week meditation program in the back of the book.
+The Joy Within intertwines creativity into its short and powerful chapters on meditation featuring stories, practices for inward and outward focus, and a four-week meditation program in the back of the book.

 A favorite 'Book Club on the Yoga Mat' read, you won't merely be counting your breath, the authors present visualizations that help you access a point of stillness in your mind and what a gift to yourself that would be!